Joint United States Public Affairs Office: Operations

 The JUSPAO began to host daily briefings updating the American and foreign press on the progress of the war.
-These meetings occurred every day at 4:45pm, later derisively nicknamed the "Five O'Clock Follies" by the media, and were hosted by the Military Assistance Command Office of Information (MACOI).
-After 1966 all of the Five O'clock Follies were held in the JUSPAO auditorium at the Rex Hotel in Saigon under the direction of Barry Zorthian.
+These meetings occurred every day at 4:45pm and were hosted by the Military Assistance Command Office of Information (MACOI).
+After 1966 all of the briefings were held in the JUSPAO auditorium at the Rex Hotel in Saigon under the direction of Barry Zorthian.
 Army colonels trained in public relations passed out summaries of the meetings and pointed to colored charts to impress journalists with the United States' achievements.
 By 1967, JUSPAO had established itself as one of the main sources of news that the press had access to.
 Since the topics discussed were under close supervision of the government, military setbacks encountered by American troops and operations by South Vietnamese forces received seldom mention, while Vietcong and PAVN losses were frequently exaggerated.

-Reporters quickly began to refer to these daily briefings as the "Five O'clock Follies" due to their inaccurate reported body counts, general atmosphere of confusion and numerous difficulties experienced in the presentation of the supposedly detailed information.
+Reporters quickly began to refer to these daily briefings as the "Five O'Clock Follies" due to their inaccurate reported body counts, general atmosphere of confusion and numerous difficulties experienced in the presentation of the supposedly detailed information.
 Other issues and concerns with JUSPAO's briefings were numerous.
 The focus on American activities in South Vietnam essentially placed blinders on the press and public who rarely learned of allied operations.
 If maneuvers executed by the Army of the Republic of Vietnam (ARVN) did merit acknowledgment, it was often done so in a negative fashion.
 Another problem came from the inherent issue of words and phrases that the media and public expected such as "lines", "fronts", and "advances".
-The war, a wholly unconventional war, rarely had any clearly defined "fronts" or "lines", yet this is exactly how it was described.
+The war, much of which was unconventional, rarely had any clearly defined "fronts" or "lines", excepting battles like the Siege of Khe Sanh.
+Yet the war was almost always described in conventional terms.
 The media also attempted to cover events in an episodic fashion, devoting time to the week's most intriguing battle, but the war rarely occurred in an episodic manner with actions taking place sporadically across South Vietnam.
 MACOI officials in charge of gathering information relied upon direct sources in the field that could often be inaccurate, incomplete, or simply unavailable.
 Additionally, the war was so complex and confusing that most reporters did not know what questions to ask, whereas those who did frequently skipped the briefings and pursued their own sources.